GrubbyGroo/project-2-cd-client/README.md

 - Ruby
 - Ruby On Rails
 - SCSS

+### About the Front-End
+  The front-end of this website is a single page application(SPA) that presents user with a welcome page, before sign-up and log-in, and upon successful login, presents them with a panel of buttons, which lets them view the database items, add a new item, change their password, and log out.
+The content displayed upon clicking "View All Adventures" is pulled in from a handlebar, which structures each entry into a section.
+These entries are sorted so the user who is logged in, will see their games on the top, as well as seeing a edit and delete button, on only their entries.
+Upon any successful add, delete, or edit, the content is pulled in again, so the user can see their updates now in the database.

 # Development Process
   This project was my first experince creating a full-stack website, with a backend and front end built by myself.